If you haven’t checked out part 1, here it is:

 Most of the smoothies I found in lunch time dining places and coffee shops contained MORE sugar than a BOTTLE of Coke.

 That’s more than 53 grams of sugar, with some topping 75-80 grams per serving.
-If you had a ‘healthy’ fruit smoothie every day of the year you’d consume around 27kg of sugar, adding over 100,000 calories to your annual intake.
+If you had a ‘healthy’ fruit smoothie every day of the year you’d consume around 27kg of sugar.
+That would add over 100,000 calories to your annual intake.

 Avoid store bought smoothies, it’s all sugar.